hw5711/Job_Solution_Web_Application/README.md

 -> reference link: https://www.djamware.com/post/5a0673c880aca7739224ee21/mean-stack-angular-5-crud-web-application-example

--> If you don't have Node package on your computer, I suggest install it with homebrew.
+-> If you don't have Node.js and Node package management on your computer, command to check the node version: node -v . command to check the Node package management: npm -v.
+I use Node.js v10.15.3 and NPM 6.4.1 for this project.

 -> Install Angular package : npm install -g @angular/cli

 1. Initial a new project called hrweb, command to run the frontend: ng serve, web browser: http://localhost:4200